dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 #### Interesting weird timing

-One interesting thing: if you turn off the branch target cache, the variance appears flattens significantly after the first couple of runs.
+One interesting thing: if you turn off branch prediction, the variance appears flattens significantly after the first couple of runs.
 The branch cache is small and our code is weird, so it makes some sense that it not give a consistent improvement.

 To disable the branch target cache:
   - Clear bit 11 (the branch predicate bit) in the cp15 coprocessor's register 1.